pirapira/ethereum-formal-verification-overview/README.md

 It is inspired by an existing language but I will talk about it when it's actually working.

-## Sideway.
-Dr-Y's contract analyzer
+## Sideway: Dr-Y's contract analyzer

 The [contract analyzer](https://github.com/pirapira/dry-analyzer) needs an overhaul in the functionality and the UX.
 I want to see the meaning of each basic block, and how the execution can jump around the basic blocks.

-## Sideway.
-Transaction visualization
+## Sideway: transaction visualization

 A quick hack [to visualize the dataflow in a transaction](https://github.com/pirapira/vmtrace_enricher).
 This is useful after a surprise.